smguilia/overview-1/glossary/glossary.md

 {: #x7881128}

 A set of documents annotated with the ground truth, such as question and answer pairs, semantic annotation, and passage judgment.
 Blind data is never released or seen by developers and is used to test the system periodically to evaluate performance on unseen data.
 See also [testing data](/docs/overview?topic=overview-glossary#x7736833), [training data](/docs/overview?topic=overview-glossary#x2860199).

+### blocklist
+{: #x3954055}

+A list of items, such as usernames, email addresses, or IP addresses, that are denied access to a certain system or function.
+When a blocklist is used for access control, all entities are allowed access, except for those that are included in the blocklist.
+See also [allowlist](/docs/overview?topic=overview-glossary#x3954001).

 ### BLU Acceleration
 {: #x7470463}